Best Fat-Burning Workouts and Exercises to Get Tone - Dr. Axe

 By

-Frankly speaking, the most successful fat burning workouts typically take you out of your comfort zone.
-They require hard work both in the gym and in the kitchen — meaning it’s the combination of healthy meal choices and solid workouts that are most effective.
+Frankly speaking, the most successful fat-burning workouts typically take you out of your comfort zone.
+They require hard work both in the gym and in the kitchen — meaning it’s the combination of healthy meal choices and solid workouts that’s most effective.

-While that does not mean it’s the only way to go, I believe there are certain types of workouts that truly burn more fat, not only while you are performing the exercises but long after.
-Fat burning workouts generally deplete you of your energy and are physically and mentally challenging.
+While that does not mean it’s the only way to go, there are certain types of workouts that truly burn more fat — not only while you are performing the fat-burning exercises, but long after as well.
+Fat-burning workouts generally deplete you of your energy and are physically and mentally challenging.

 But that is where the fun starts!
-Taking that first step is always the hardest, but you will be amazed at what you can accomplish and the results that come with that accomplishment, such as surprisingly losing weight fast.
+Taking that first step is always the hardest, but you will be amazed at what you can accomplish and the results that come with incorporating the best fat-burning exercises and fat-burning workouts into your wellness routine.

 Mastering the Fat-Burning Process

-Therefore, it’s not a coincidence that the best fat burning workouts are of the intense variety: TabataHIIT (or high-intensity interval training) and CrossFit.
+Therefore, it’s not a coincidence that the best fat-burning workouts are of the intense variety: Tabata, high-intensity interval training (HIIT), burst training, CrossFit, etc.

 Fat burning workouts 101 - Dr. Axe